 There is no sibling policy at IPS.

-For 11 plus entry to IPS, children have to attend an interview and sit a computer based CEM test on one day, before returning to the school a couple of weeks later to sit a written entrance exam.
-This digital test is a format that our tutors are familiar with – when other private schools set the ISEB Pre Test in a last-minute format change last year, we were on hand to help our families navigate this type of assessment.
+For 11 plus entry to IPS, children have to attend an interview and sit a computer based CAT test on one day, before returning to the school a couple of weeks later to sit a written entrance exam.
+This digital test is a format that our tutors are familiar with – when other private schools set the ISEB Pre Test in a last-minute format change during the pandemic, we were on hand to help our families navigate this type of assessment.
+The test is scheduled for the 25th of November for applicants hoping to enter Year 7 in 2024.

 The IPS Pre Test assesses: